 Carol Imbrie '76, Lead Teacher at Head Start, Certified Instructor with Nurturing Pathways, a research based creative dance program

-Enjoy an interactive workshop on the neuroscience of the brain/body connection from infancy to adulthood.
-We will focus on the impact of tummy time, handling practices, and developing secure attachment to raise children who are connected emotionally, physically, and cognitively.
+An interactive workshop on the neuroscience of the brain/body connection from infancy to adulthood.
+We focused on the impact of tummy time, handling practices, and developing secure attachment to raise children who are connected emotionally, physically, and cognitively.